RyanAmeri/blog/2020_09_09_think_like_javascript_01.md

 JavaScript however has not had the luxury of breaking backwards compatibility due to its unique place as the language of the web.
 The designers of JavaScript have always been aware that changing JavaScript in a backwards incompatible way would mean that some old, neglected, but still useful website out there would break and never be fixed again.
 As such they've had to evolve JavaScript with this huge constraint around their neck.
 They even take this commitment so seriously that when introducing new features to the language, they try to make sure that whatever keyword they pick up breaks the least number of websites and libraries out there (this is how we end up with inelegant names such as [globalThis](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis)).

 It's important to keep this unique history in mind as we learn to think like JavaScript, which involves being aware of its historical bugs and peculiarities.
-On the other hand, as a JavaScript developer, you are blessed knowing that whatever code your write will probably run as you intended, twenty years from now.
+On the other hand, as a JavaScript developer, you are blessed knowing that whatever code you write will probably run as you intend it, twenty years from now.

 ## Structure of the series and credits

-The Think Like JavaScript series will cover the following "Pillars of JavaScript":
+The "Think Like JavaScript" series will cover the following pillars of JavaScript:

 1. Types
    - Primitive Types